LearnOnDemandSystems/docs/tms/arvato-marketplace/faq-for-arvato-marketplace/access-skillpipe-courseware.md

+---
+title: "How can my students access Skillpipe courseware from their class enrollment?"
+isPublished: true
+---

 # How can my students access Skillpipe courseware from their class enrollment?

 Your students can easily access their Skillpipe courseware through a single sign-on from their TMS enrollment page.
 When a student is enrolled in a Microsoft Official Curriculum (MOC) class, an **Access Courseware** button will become visible.
 This button will appear only for students who are **Enrolled** in the class and only after the start time on the first day of class.
 Once class starts, enrolled students may have to refresh their page to see the **Access Courseware** button.